 Photos: Judy and Ethel on March 30th, on their way to Grand Rapids and arriving in Grand Rapids.

 April 2, 1940: Judy’s weekly appearance on “The Pepsodent Show starring Bob Hope” for CBS Radio.
 There are no existing records of the content of the program nor are there any surviving recordings.

-Judy Garland radio performances available for download can be found at The Judy Room’s “Judy Sings!
+Judy Garland’s radio performances available for download can be found on The Judy Room’s “Judy Sings!
 On The Radio” pages.

 April 2, 1941: Judy was in New York.
 On this day Judy, along with Lee Tracy, and Loretta Young, visited the annual exhibition of the Press Photographers Association of New York at the Museum of Science and Industry in the RCA Building.
 Here they’re seen signing the register.